imeshsan2008/netshield/README.md

-# 🛡️ NetShield – Adobe Internet Access Manager
+# 🛡️ AdobeShield – Adobe Internet Access Manager

-**NetShield** is a lightweight desktop application that allows you to block or allow internet access for Adobe software like Photoshop, Illustrator, and InDesign using Windows Firewall rules.
+**AdobeShield** is a lightweight desktop application that allows you to block or allow internet access for Adobe software like Photoshop, Illustrator, and InDesign using Windows Firewall rules.
 It's built with Python and `ttkbootstrap`, featuring a modern UI and real-time status display.

 ---